-An inside round, also called a top round, is an affordable cut of beef with plenty of juiciness and flavor.
-With just 153 calories and 4.2 grams of fat in a 3-ounce serving, this type of meat is among the leaner cuts, allowing you to enjoy the benefits of red meat.
+A beef inside round, also called a top round, is an affordable cut of beef with plenty of juiciness and flavor.
+With just 184 calories and 6 grams of fat in a 3-ounce serving, according to the USDA, this type of meat is among the leaner cuts, allowing you to enjoy the healthy benefits of red meat.

 Before you cook your inside round, season the meat to bring out additional flavor.
 If you're a purist, just rub a little salt and pepper on the meat.
 For more flavor, try using onion powder, garlic powder, dried oregano or soy sauce.

-Sear each side for about 6 minutes.
+Sear each side for about six minutes.
 To check the meat, slice into the center.
 Remove the beef from the pan when it's just slightly less done than you prefer, as the meat will continue to cook a little after you remove it from the pan.

 Cooking Larger Cuts

 When you're ready to slice into your beef, cut it across the grain.
-Try serving your inside round with a sauteed onion and red wine sauce and fresh vegetables on the side.
+Try serving your beef inside round with a sauteed onion and red wine sauce and fresh vegetables on the side.

 Save your leftovers for another delicious meal.
 However, to help prevent foodborne illness, discard any meat that has been at room temperature for more than two hours, as advised by the USDA Food Safety and Inspection Service.

 - USDA Food Safety and Inspection Service: "Leftovers and Food Safety"